luangjokaj/wordpressify/README.md

 ```
 git clone https://github.com/luangjokaj/wordpressify
 ```
 - This will clone the repository on your local machine.
-Navigate to the newly created folder and install the dependencies:
+Navigate to the newly created folder.

+- Replace the file: `./package.json` with `./installer/package.json` and continue with the dependency installation.

 **INSTALL DEPENDENCIES**